Etzeban/SwitchVoltageRegulator/README.md

 <h2>Description</h2>
-Team of 4 students designing and constructing a switch voltage regulator electronic circuit.
+Collaborated in team of 4 students designing and constructing a switch voltage regulator electronic circuit.
 <br />